jd-alternate/challenge/README.md

 ## The System

 I've got a function for processing events which takes the Events iterator and returns the resultant clients.
 It just so happens to make use of a Processor struct which maintains the state of clients/transactions and processes each event, but that's an implementation detail so I'm only testing that struct indirectly via the original function.

+The spec mentions concurrent streams of events.
+Assuming that we have different streams where a given client only ever appears in one stream, one could concurrently process those events, then merge the results before outputting the final report.
+I haven't specifically handled that use case but it would be easy enough to support it.

 ### Storage of state